2 Probability

 Using the above, a covariance matrix can be factorised into the product of standard deviations \(\boldsymbol V^{1/2}\) and the correlation matrix as follows: \[ \boldsymbol \Sigma= \boldsymbol V^{1/2}\, \boldsymbol P\,\boldsymbol V^{1/2} \]

-1. For scalar random variables many texts use upper case to designate the random variable and lower case for its realisations.
-However, this convention quickly breaks down in multivariate statistics when dealing with random vectors and random matrices.
-Hence, we use upper case primarily to indicate a matrix quantity (in bold type).
-Upper case (in plain type) may denote sets and some scalar quantities traditionally written in upper case (e.g. \(R^2\), \(K\)).↩︎
+For scalar random variables many texts use upper case to designate the random variable and lower case for its realisations.
+However, this convention breaks down in multivariate statistics when dealing with random vectors and random matrices.
+This upper-lower case notation also doesn’t work well in Bayesian statistics where random variables describe the uncertainty of parameters.
+Hence, we use upper case (bold font) to indicate a matrix quantity.
+Upper case (plain font) may denote sets and some scalar quantities traditionally written in upper case (e.g. \(R^2\), \(K\)).↩︎

-2. In our notational conventions, a vector \(\boldsymbol x\) is written in lower case in bold type, a matrix \(\boldsymbol M\) in upper case in bold type.
-Hence random vectors and matrices as well as their realisations are indicated in bold type, with vectors given in lower case and matrices in upper case.
-Hence, as for scalar variables, upper vs. lower case does not indicate randomness vs. realisation.↩︎
+In our notational conventions, a vector \(\boldsymbol x\) is written in lower case bold font, a matrix \(\boldsymbol M\) in upper case bold font.
+Hence random vectors and matrices as well as their realisations are indicated in bold font, with vectors given in lower case and matrices in upper case.
+Hence, as for scalar variables, upper versus lower case does not indicate randomness versus realisation.↩︎